Kaleidia/ComfyUI_KaleidiaNodes/README.md

 Similar to the integer node, it generates a random float in the range and returns the formatted string.

 ## Random Prompt nodes
 There is one node for random input so far.
 It can handle {...|...|...} as well as wildcards in from of txt, yaml and json files.
+For txt files, it can find them in subfolders and can handle the * for selecting all files in a folder.
+The node searches for wildcards in the standard wildcard folder under the root directory of ComfyUI.
+Json and yaml files can be used if they are inside that folder, nesting them inside subfolders is planned for future releases.

 <img width="443" height="278" alt="image" src="https://github.com/user-attachments/assets/d7f85b93-43d2-4b92-b37c-98424e3eb963" />

 There are two modes: random and sequencial